antonmry/dotfiles/private_Documents/shortcuts.md

 *                      : look for the work before the cursor, n for next
 #                      : look for the work after the cursor, n for next
 <C-f>                  : after / to open a search history window
+gn                     : gn will jump forward to the next match of the last used search pattern and visually select it (you can prepend actions like c for change, cgn and repeat it with .)

 ## Replace